GarrettGunnell/Data-Structures-Handbook/list.md

 # List / Vector

-A list (or a vector in C++) is a dynamic array that is capable of adjusting its size as more data is added to it.
+A list (or a vector in C++) is a dynamic array that is capable of adjusting its size as more data is added to it, in addition, it is also capable of many more operations than the basic array.

 ## In Memory